AzPepoze/linux-wallpaperengine-gui/README.md

 - **Wallpaper Management:** Browse and select wallpapers from your Steam Workshop content.
 - **Auto-Save & Auto-Run:** Automatically saves the last used wallpaper and applies it on application startup.
-- **Silence Mode:** A setting to stop the wallpaper process, effectively silencing the wallpaper.
+- **Mute Mode:** A setting to mute the wallpaper process, effectively muting the wallpaper.
 - **Customizable Settings:** Configure screen and FPS settings for the wallpaper.
 - **Wallpaper Details:** View detailed information about each wallpaper, including title, description, tags, and workshop URL.